lcthomas/eng612s22/policies.md

 For the first two weeks of the semester, we will meet remotely using Zoom.
 Assuming we return to in-person instruction after that, you will be required to wear a mask covering your mouth and nose at all times during class.
 You may briefly remove your mask to drink.
 Each class session, we will take a 10-minute break after the first 75-80 minutes of class.
 Please try to eat before or after class, or during the break (outside the room), so that you do not need to remove your mask for long periods of time during class.

 ## Course Digital Infrastructure and Creating your own Website
 We will make use of several online systems and program in this course: a course site, a class Google drive folder, and Zoom.
-The “ENG 612 MLL 772 S22 Digital Infrastructure” doc in our shared class folder on Gdrive will contain the passwords and other information you need to use our course digital systems.
+The “ENG 612 S22 Digital Infrastructure” doc in our shared class folder on Gdrive will contain the passwords and other information you need to use our course digital systems.

 ### Course Site
 We will use this course site to manage course information and our schedule.
 You will find an online version of our course calendar here (including the most up-to-date version of reading assignments and due dates), as well as information about all course assignments.